cereia/rock-paper-scissors/README.md

 # rock-paper-scissors

-The goal of this project is to create a simple rock paper scissors game that is currently playable through the console.
+This project is a little rock, paper, scissors game against the computer by clicking on the buttons.

-A GUI will be added at a later date.